amaothree/amaothree.github.io/content/en/posts/Systemd-nspwan.md

 You can check the progress with `machinectl list-transfers` and cancel with `machinectl cancel-transfer` at any time during the import and export process.

 Thanks for your reading.
+> Easter egg for you.
+If you really follow the commands.
+Try to run `sl` in Container1.